George Chauncey: Recognition

-Chauncey’s first national accolade was won in 1987 when he received the Samuel Golieb Fellowship in Legal History from the New York University School of Law.
+In 1989, Chauncey received the Samuel Golieb Fellowship in Legal History from the New York University School of Law.
 This fellowship awards young law students and historians research support to help fund their projects and literature work.

-In 1997, Chauncey was the recipient of the Sprague Todaes Literary Award for his book "Gay New York", which rewards authors who create a powerful piece of work on LGBTQ+ history.
+In 1997, Chauncey was the recipient of the Sprague-Todes Literary Award, which rewards authors who create a powerful piece of work on LGBTQ+ history, for his book Gay New York.

-In 2000, Chauncey was the recipient of the first James Brudner Memorial Award in Lesbian and Gay Studies during his time teaching at Yale University.
-The purpose of this award is to bring the national spotlight to Chauncey's accomplishments and breakthroughs in the LGBTQ+ field of history.
+In 2000, during his time teaching at Yale University, Chauncey was the recipient of the first James Brudner Memorial Award in Lesbian and Gay Studies.

-In 2004, Chauncey received the Community Service Award, Lesbian Community Cancer Project in Chicago, which rewarded his work in offering support and one on one conversations with lesbian women battling cancer.
+In 2004, Chauncey received a Community Service Award from the Lesbian Community Cancer Project in Chicago for his work in offering support and one-on-one conversations with lesbian women battling cancer.

+In 2022, Chauncey was awarded the John W. Kluge Prize for the Study of Humanity.
+He is the first scholar of LGBTQ+ history to be awarded the accolade.

 Expert testimony

-Chauncey has testified as an expert witness in over thirty major gay rights cases, and was the organizer and lead author of the Historians' Amicus Brief in Lawrence v.
+Chauncey has testified as an expert witness in over thirty major gay rights cases, and was the organizer and lead author of a historians' amicus brief in Lawrence v.
 Texas (2003), which weighed heavily in the Supreme Court's landmark decision overturning the nation's remaining sodomy laws.
 In that brief, Chauncey argued for the historical specificity of understandings of sodomy, challenging the reasoning in Bowers v.
-Hardwick (1986) that antisodomy laws were an enduring feature of the American legal system.
+Hardwick (1986) that anti-sodomy laws were an enduring feature of the American legal system.

-Chauncey testified as an expert witness in the California Proposition 8 case, Perry v.
-Schwarzenegger, on behalf of the successful plaintiffs.
-The decision cited Chauncey's testimony on a dozen issues of fact or points of law that were relevant to the case.
+Chauncey testified as an expert witness in the California Proposition 8 case Perry v.
+Schwarzenegger on behalf of the successful plaintiffs.
+The decision cited Chauncey's testimony on several questions of law that were relevant to the case.

 Chauncey also served as an expert witness in Romer v.
 Evans on May 20, 1996 in the state of Colorado.
-Voters in Colorado chose to instill the 2nd Amendment, which discriminated against members of the LGBTQ+ community by preventing them from receiving judicial or legislative action (protection) from the federal government.
+Voters in Colorado had approved an amendment to Article II of the Colorado Constitution, which discriminated against members of the LGBTQ+ community by preventing them from receiving judicial or legislative protection from the federal government.
 A gay civil rights movement ensued, and members of the LGBTQ+ community won the trial against the state of Colorado in a 6–3 decision.
-It was determined that the 2nd amendment was discriminatory against a certain group, therefore causing the supreme court to overturn the ruling.
+It was determined that the Second Amendment was discriminatory against a certain group, therefore causing the supreme court to overturn the ruling.

+Personal life

+Chauncey married film scholar Ronald Gregg in 2014.